 Saxifraga fortunei and its related varieties are a massive group of plants that are not widely known or grown.
 Everything about them is interesting.
 Their foliage, their flowers, their favoured location and the time of year that they bloom.
 All of these attributes add up to give us a plant that should be grown in all gardens.

 To grow well they prefer a sheltered spot, they are completely hardy but the longer the worst of the frost can be kept from their delicate flowers the longer the colour period will persist.
-Give them a soil which is well drained yet moisture retentive which can be achieved by digging in lots of well rotted compost, leaf mould or bark.
+Give them a soil which is well drained yet moisture retentive which can be achieved by digging in lots of well rotted compost, leaf mold or bark.
 They grow between 15-30 cms.

 If you fancy something rather spectacular and unusual then these Saxifraga fortunei may be for you.